KDE/documentation-docs-kdenlive-org/effects_and_filters/subtitles.rst

 .. .. versionadded:: 24.02

-:guilabel:`Create New Subtitle Track`: Importing an .srt file in the project, you can create a new subtitle track (an entry in the subtitles combo list) instead of overwriting the current subtitle track.
+:guilabel:`Create New Subtitle Track`: Importing an :file:`.srt` file in the project, you can create a new subtitle track (an entry in the subtitles combo list) instead of overwriting the current subtitle track.

 .. _subtitle-window: